sitepoint/debian-image-builder/README.md

 ```

 This will allow the `grant-launch-permission` plugin to grant launch
-authorizatinon to accounts specified in the space-separated string
+authorization to accounts specified in the space-separated string
 (with optional dashes).
 This can come in handy when, for example, you
 want to share access to your AMIs with a separate account for staging
 or development.